paulmaurious/ppcc/README.md

   It supports C++98.

-  For further information please read manual.
+  For further information please read documentation.